SomeAutDev/DarkSideModeMod/README.md

 ![darksidemodelogo](https://github.com/user-attachments/assets/7f918bee-c1d5-45e5-b359-dd3196775842)

-Darkside Mode is a simple, flexible and (mostly) compatable Doom mod that adds the slot machine system (AKA Darkside Mode) from _No More Heroes_, into Doom.
+Darkside Mode is a simple, flexible and (mostly) compatible Doom mod that adds the slot machine system (AKA Darkside Mode) from _No More Heroes_, into Doom.

 ## Requirements